 If you want to move over to the bitter side, try the Aperol Spritz's big brother, the Campari Spritz.

-Fill a Collins glass or champagne flute with ice.
-Pour the prosecco over, then add Aperol and club soda.
-Garnish with lime wheel.
+Fill a Collins glass or Champagne flute with ice.
+Pour the Prosecco over, then add Aperol and club soda.
+Garnish with a lime wheel or an orange wedge.